cloudify-cosmo/docs.getcloudify.org/content/blueprints/walkthrough-create-scaling-system.md

 {{< /gsHighlight >}}

 The pattern we will be using is multiple instances connected to a single load balancer.
-For this we will be using the Amazong Elastic Load Balancer, or ELB in short.
+For this we will be using the Amazon Elastic Load Balancer, or ELB in short.
 So lets add it to our blueprint.

 {{< gsHighlight  yaml >}}